-Do you remember when your child first started coloring?
+Do you remember when you first started coloring?

 You may remember using jumbo crayons and pencils when you first learned how to color or write your name.
 You may be surprised to learn that handwriting experts and occupational therapists don’t recommend them.
-Jumbo crayons and pencils are actually age appropriate for toddlers to use!
+Jumbo crayons, pencils, and chalk are actually age-appropriate for toddlers to use!

 When learning to write, bigger crayons aren’t better crayons!